syncfusion-content/winui-docs/winui/ComboBox/UI-Customization.md

 ## Styling ComboBoxTokenItem

-The `ComboBox` control allows you to customize the style of `ComboBoxTokenItem`, generated in selection area by using the `TokenItemStyle` property.
+The ComboBox control allows you to customize the style of `ComboBoxTokenItem`, generated in selection area by using the `TokenItemStyle` property.
 The default value of `TokenItemStyle` is `null`.

 {% tabs %}
 {% highlight XAML %}

-<editors:SfComboBox x:Name="comboBox"
-                    Width="360"
-                    SelectionMode="Multiple"
+<editors:SfComboBox SelectionMode="Multiple"
                     MultiSelectionDisplayMode="Token"
                     ItemsSource="{Binding SocialMedias}"
                     DisplayMemberPath="Name"
-                    TextMemberPath="Name"
-                    PlaceholderText="Select a social media">
+                    TextMemberPath="Name">
             <editors:SfComboBox.TokenItemStyle>
                 <Style TargetType="editors:ComboBoxTokenItem">
                     <Setter Property="Foreground" Value="Red"/>